dpjaeger/RepData_PeerAssessment1/PA1_template.md

 ##     Group.1        x
 ## 104     835 206.1698
 ```
+Note that the maximum step interval is above!!

 ## Inputing missing values
-For this one, we will use the average steps for a given interval (from above) to fill this in:
+For this one, we will use the average steps for a given interval (from above) to fill this in.
+We will use a "for" loop to fill in the data.

 ```r
 interval_values <- unique(mean_interval[ ,1])